 Hello Krista, it is a pleasure to interview you.
 Tell me something important about yourself.

-I am from the twin-island of Trinidad and Tobago.
+I am from the twin island of Trinidad and Tobago.
 I was born and raised in Trinidad, San Fernando, to be exact.
-I am an ambivert, so my introverted side was absolutely okay with staying inside every day when the Pandemic occurred.
+I am an ambivert, so my introverted side was okay with staying inside every day when the Pandemic occurred.
 Still, my extroverted side eventually missed the beaches, going to the movies and hanging with my friends.
-I am timid when it comes to public speaking, but I do what has to be done when it comes to things aligned with my purpose!
+I am timid about public speaking, but I do what has to be done regarding things aligned with my purpose!
 I am passionate about giving voice to the pain that women experience, empowering them through fashion, no matter what level it is.

 What inspired you to start your fashion business?

 My experience with clothing is what inspired me.
-Always being the taller girl growing up, getting the right fit was always an issue.
+As the taller girl grew up, getting the right fit was always an issue.
 Also, in my eyes, all the clothing looked similar.
 It has always been a passion of mine, and my heart is to, with continued obedience to God, deliver the best authentic clothing to my clients and bring change to their lives through the experience.

-I actually teach persons to sew whether it’s their design or not.
+I teach people to sew, whether it’s their design or not.
 It has been great so far.
-I recently started, January 2020 to be exact.
-The Pandemic did force us to go virtual for a bit, but physical classes have resumed, taking into consideration all safety precautions.
+I recently started, in January 2020, to be exact.
+The Pandemic forced us to go virtual for a bit, but physical classes have resumed, considering all safety precautions.

-Congratulations on your First Children Book, can you tell me a little bit about it?
+Congratulations on your First Children’s Book.
+Can you tell me a little about it?

 Thank you so much!
 This book has been brewing inside me for some time now.
 The Power In Her Dream: Krissy The Fashionista is an inspirational book about a little girl who would love nothing more than to be a fashion designer.
 She encounters difficulties with her peers because of her career choice, but with her grandmother’s loving support, she is encouraged to go after her dreams and continue to dream BIG!!
 The book speaks to identity, believing in oneself and choosing a career that makes you happy.